BruteAkaSylo/cliMenuBase/README.md

 # cliMenuBase
-This CLI/Console based menu is just a simple source for Skids which dont know how to use the origin of the ConsoleHelper.cs which basically does all the work
+This CLI/Console based menu is just a simple source for Skids which dont know how to use the origin of the ConsoleHelper.cs which basically does all the work <br />
 (Theres some fake delay on starting/executing code after an option is selected to make it look like the software is "busy" loading stuff since i noticed skids love to add this kind of bullshit)

 <p align="center">